-Our current research project, “Socio-political transformations and hate rhetoric in Greece”, seeks to produce a nuanced understanding of the recent processes which have led to a rise of hate rhetoric and a propensity for extreme discriminatory views in recent years.
+Our current research project, “Socio-political transformations and hate rhetoric in Greece” seeks to produce a nuanced understanding of the processes which have led to the recent rise in hate rhetoric and a propensity for extreme discriminatory views.

-Exploring how people make sense of economic adversity, cultural anxiety, fear of the unknown and new structural inequalities by embracing reassuring yet destructive and dangerous ideologies of hate will allow us to both understand these processes and formulate policies to build resilient, inclusive and democratic societies.
+Understanding how people cope with economic adversity, cultural anxiety, fear of the unknown and structural inequalities by embracing reassuring yet destructive ideologies will allow us to formulate policies that build resilient, inclusive and democratic societies.

 For further information on Dissensus please contact Dr Rosa Vasilaki at firstname.lastname@example.org

 UPDATE: DISSENSUS’s new edited volume titled “The Normalization of Extreme Right Discourse in Greece: Gender, Mass media, Armed Forces, the Church” prepared under the supervision of Dr. Rosa Vasilaki, the Research Coordinator of Dissensus, and George Souvlis was launched at an official event in Athens on Saturday 20 November 2021.

 The volume will soon be available online for free download.